cran/BACA/inst/doc/BACA.md

 ## [35] "ZFIN_ID"
 ```

-Returns all acceptable DAVID idTypes.

 DAVIDSearch outputs a list of DAVIDFunctionalAnnotationChart objects, one for each specified list of genes.
-The DAVIDFunctionalAnnotationChart class is defined into the R package [RDAVIDWebService](http://www.bioconductor.org/packages/release/bioc/html/RDAVIDWebService.html), it represents the output of "Functional Annotation Chart" of DAVID.
+The DAVIDFunctionalAnnotationChart class is defined into the R package http://www.bioconductor.org/packages/release/bioc/html/RDAVIDWebService.html, it represents the output of "Functional Annotation Chart" of DAVID.

 Note, query to DAVID webserver can take a long time to execute.
 Therefore, BACA package provides the DAVIDFunctionalAnnotationChart objects obtained querying DAVID with the artificial gene lists in **gene.lists.ex**.